News

 With May 28 marking Menstrual Hygiene Day, here’s what you need to know about period poverty — including how Concern is helping to end it.

-Period poverty (also known as menstrual poverty or menstrual inequality) happens when people who menstruate don’t have regular access to safe and hygienic period products, basic sanitation services, and/or menstrual hygiene education.
+Period poverty (also known as menstrual poverty or menstrual inequality) happens during a lack of regular access to safe and hygienic period products, basic sanitation services, and/or menstrual hygiene education.

 While the term is relatively new, it describes a historical and near-universal issue, one that disproportionately affects low-income individuals, communities, and countries.